-Partners' pensions or any pension payable to Pensionable Children will be increased each year in the same way as members' pensions.
+Partners' pensions or any pension payable to Qualifying Children will be increased each year in the same way as members' pensions.

-As well as the guaranteed increases shown above, which are required by law, the Employer, with the Trustees' agreement, may award discretionary increases on elements of both deferred pensions and on pensions in payment that are not guaranteed to increase, or are required to be increased by law.
+As well as the guaranteed increases shown above, which are required by law, the Employer, with the Trustees' agreement, may (subject to specific constraints) award discretionary increases on elements of both deferred pensions and on pensions in payment that are not guaranteed to increase, or are required to be increased by law.